ROCm/TransferBench/docs/reference/faq.rst

       - 101.101
       - —

+For the local copy case, bandwidth scales steadily across all unroll values in the preceding table because the GPU has sufficient compute and memory bandwidth to keep higher unroll pipelines busy.

-For the remote copy case, performance doesn't scale monotonically beyond unroll 4 because the link becomes the bottleneck rather than register occupancy.
+For the remote copy case, the preceding table shows that performance doesn't scale monotonically beyond unroll 4.
+At that point the interconnect link — not register occupancy — becomes the bottleneck.
+Once the link is saturated, issuing more reads ahead of time provides no further benefit, and increased register pressure can hurt performance.
+The remote copy column has no entries beyond unroll 6 because the link saturates before higher unroll factors can show improvement.

 To configure the unroll factor, see :ref:`GFX_UNROLL environment variable <gfx-options>`.